taiga-forestry/sunflower-washateria/README.md

 schedule orders for pickup and delivery laundry services, and an automated email contact form using nodemailer.

 View the site live at https://sunflower-washateria.netlify.app/!
 Note that some details are not yet finalized, such as the FAQs, since I am still waiting for further directions on what to fill the section with.

+EDIT: The back-end is no longer functional, as it was previously hosted on Heroku's free plan which has now been discontinued.